hectorcorrea/solr-for-newbies/tutorial.md

   #
 ```

-This tells Solr that any field name in the source data that does not already exist in Solr and that ends in `_txt_en` should be created as a field of type `text_en`.
+This tells Solr that any field name in the source data that does not already exist in the schema and that ends in `_txt_en` should be created as a field of type `text_en`.
 That looks innocent enough, so let's look closer to see what field type `text_en` means:

 ```
 $ curl localhost:8983/solr/bibdata/schema/fieldtypes/text_en